SHIELD Framework

 Predicts: Burnout risk, retention

+INVEST energy strategically.
 Direct cognitive resources toward high-value work.
-Don’t waste energy on political theater.
-Protect capacity for innovation.
+Protect innovation capacity.

 INVEST in value creators